Homepage

 Cuban meteorologist warns about the danger of Hurricane Melissa's eye

-Cubans urge ETECSA to make internet access easier in light of the threat posed by Hurricane Melissa
+Cubans urge ETECSA to facilitate internet access in light of the threat posed by Hurricane Melissa

-Partial collapse of the SEN causes massive blackouts in Cuba
+Partial collapse of the national electric system causes massive blackouts in Cuba

-Rachel Vallori recounts a nightmare in a hospital in Cuba: “I no longer know if it’s a planned genocide.”
+Rachel Vallori recounts a nightmare in a hospital in Cuba: "I don't know if it's a planned genocide anymore."

-Publication by communicators in Holguín sparks controversy: "Because of saying that lemonade is the basis of everything, some people are in prison."
+Publication by communicators in Holguín sparks controversy: “Because saying that lemonade is the basis of everything, there are people in jail”

-Municipal radio in Las Tunas is shut down for 18 hours a day: There is no fuel for the generator
+Municipal radio in Las Tunas shuts down for 18 hours a day: There is no fuel for the generator

-Cuba headed towards the hell of eternal darkness
+Cuba heading towards the hell of eternal darkness

-Power outages in Cuba disrupt even family video calls: "What a miserable country."
+Blackouts in Cuba disrupt family video calls: "What a miserable country."

-Almost 9 human rights violations are reported daily in Cuba
+Reports indicate almost 9 human rights violations daily in Cuba

 El Toque denounces a new disinformation operation orchestrated by State Security in Cuba